diffblue/cbmc/doc/architectural/data-structures-core-structures-and-ast.md

 To be documented.

-## Examples: how to represent the AST of statements, focus on java ##
+## Examples: how to represent the AST of statements, in C and in java ##

 To be documented.